 As burnout and disengagement with work are closely linked, increased engagement between employees and their line manager could be the first step to reducing the risk of burnout.
 An employee who feels heard and supported by their line manager is likely to view their day-to-day work in a more positive light as the stress of ‘battling work alone’ is lessened.

 Encourage line managers to regularly check in on their employees, they’ll be able to help an employee to manage and potentially reduce their workload if they do begin to feel the pressure.
 This could also highlight that certain areas within your business are somewhat overloaded, suggesting that your organisational structure may need reviewing.

 Having dedicated mental health support in place at work, such as First Aiders for Mental Health, is essential for mitigating burnout.
 A First Aider for Mental Health offers a friendly point of contact for any employee who is having difficulty with their mental health – work-related or not.
 They can offer an employee a listening ear, early intervention, and/or signpost them to get additional support if needed.
-To help give your team these invaluable skills, Connect2Care’s Level 2 First Aid for Mental Health training course is specially designed to give learners the knowledge and confidence to provide mental health guidance to others.
+To help give your team these invaluable skills, our Level 2 First Aid for Mental Health training course is specially designed to give learners the knowledge and confidence to provide mental health guidance to others.